planetlabs/planet-mcp/README.md

 Reminder: MCP servers and tools will increase the number of tokens used during interactions with your LLM provider.

+We would love to hear back from you after using this, if you have a feature request or find something isn't working please file a [Github issue](https://github.com/planetlabs/planet-mcp/issues/new) for us!
+Thanks

 ## Usage

 ### Prerequisites